 And we face the same dilemma in difficult times.

 We can either give up, asking “why me?”
-Or we can see that trials are for our own good, and choose to jump back in the race.
-As in the following story…
+Or we can see that trials are for our own good, teaching us to overcome all obstacles.
+And keep running the race, as in the following story…